Leigha Horton

 *CPR + AED Certified

-From a free-range childhood of playing in the woods, catching fireflies in her grandparents’ back yard, and family camping and fishing trips, to an adulthood exploring our sacred wild places (Yosemite National Park, the Boundary Waters Canoe Area Wilderness, and Ireland’s Dunmore Head being favorites) the seed of Leigha’s love affair with Nature was planted at a very young age, tenderly nurtured, and has flourished in the decades since.
+From a free-range childhood of playing in the woods, catching fireflies in her grandparents’ back yard, and family camping and fishing trips, to an adulthood exploring our sacred wild places (Yosemite National Park, the Boundary Waters Canoe Area Wilderness, and Ireland’s Dunmore Head being favorites) Leigha’s love affair with Nature was planted at a very young age, tenderly nurtured, and has flourished in the decades since, culminating in certification from the Association of Nature and Forest Therapy Guides and Programs (ANFT), becoming a Certified Morning Altars Teacher™, gaining full certification as a Master Teacher in the Usui lineage of Reiki energy healing, and into learned and inherited wisdom as an herbalist.
+As a guide, a teacher, a healer, and a medicine-maker, Leigha often finds herself exploring phenomena at the nexus of established science and The Great Mystery.

 “The land knows you, even when you are lost.”